Our awards and recognition.

-New York Life was named to the National Business Inclusion Consortium’s (NBIC's) inaugural Best-of-the-Best list of corporations in America committed to diversity and inclusion across all community sectors.
+We were honored to be named to the National Business Inclusion Consortium’s (NBIC's) inaugural Best-of-the-Best list of corporations in America committed to diversity and inclusion across all community sectors.
 Only companies achieving industry-leading results across all diverse segments are eligible to receive the prestigious designation from the NBIC, a coalition of national diverse business organizations spearheaded by the National Gay & Lesbian Chamber of Commerce, and including the Women’s Business Enterprise National Council, U.S. Hispanic Chamber of Commerce, U.S. Pan Asian American Chamber of Commerce, National Black Justice Coalition, U.S. Business Leadership Network, and WEConnect International.

 The Minority Business News USA magazine's 2016 Corporate 101: America's Most Admired Corporations for Supplier Diversity

 Our name was added to MBN USA magazine’s annual Corporate 101 list for 2016, representing the “Most Admired Companies” in supplier diversity.
 We were recognized for our supplier development initiatives, participation with regional minority supplier development councils and reported spend with diverse suppliers.
 The list embodies the essence of next-level growth in supplier diversity.